 03 of 07

-Apple cider is, essentially, an unfiltered apple juice that tends to have a stronger flavor.
+Apple cider is, essentially, an unfiltered apple juice that tends to have a stronger flavor, which is why we can't get enough of apple cider cocktails.
 It is a popular ingredient in mixed drinks, particularly for warm cocktails that are delicious on cold days.

 Types of Apple Cider